PetroIvaniuk/llms-tools/README.md

 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- [VideoPoet](https://research.google/blog/videopoet-a-large-language-model-for-zero-shot-video-generation/) - a large language model for zero-shot video generation, by Google Reasearch
+- [Character-1](https://www.hedra.com/) - model allows you to create lip-synced videos to any audio from a still image; imagine worlds, characters and stories with complete creative control, by Hedra
 - [GEN-1](https://runwayml.com/ai-magic-tools/gen-1/) & [Research](https://research.runwayml.com/gen1), [GEN-2](https://runwayml.com/ai-magic-tools/gen-2/) & [Research](https://research.runwayml.com/gen2), GEN-3-alpha & [Research](https://runwayml.com/blog/introducing-gen-3-alpha/) - a new frontier for high-fidelity, controllable video generation.
 It is a major improvement in fidelity, consistency, and motion over Gen-2, and a step towards building [General World Models](https://research.runwayml.com/introducing-general-world-models), by Runway
 - [Showrunner](https://www.showrunner.xyz/) - AI platform designed to let you create an animated TV episode with just a prompt
 - [Luma Drem Machine](https://lumalabs.ai/dream-machine) - an AI model that makes high quality, realistic videos fast from text and images, by Luma